-In 2019, the dream of making passive income is bombarding you everywhere – Facebook Ads promising instant wealth, social influencers, YouTube ads with some shirtless guy in his garage talking about dropshipping.
-It gets tiring.
+Today, the dream of making passive income bombards you everywhere – Facebook Ads promising instant wealth.
+Instagram influencers touting some new strategies.
+YouTube ads with some shirtless guy in his garage, spewing nonsense about making millions on Shopify.

-In this guide, I am going over the best passive income ideas and strategies that work in 2019.
+We’ll also cover the five best passive income ideas and strategies that work this year.

 Let’s get started.

-When many think of passive income, they think of selling digital products, affiliate marketing, online courses, Google AdSense, or selling eBooks.
+Today, when many think of passive income, they think of digital entrepreneurship: selling digital products, affiliate marketing, online courses, Google AdSense, selling eBooks, etc.

-Here are my top 5 passive income ideas updated for 2019:
+Here are my top passive income ideas and strategies to try this year.

 Let me explain.

-To make passive income from blogging, you need to mentally transition from being just a blogger to being a CEO.
-This psychological shift will allow you better see things from the perspective of a business owner.
-This way, you aren’t blogging as a hobby, but can start to scale your systems like a real business.
+To make a passive income from blogging, you need to mentally transition from being just a blogger to being a business owner.

 As many as 95% of bloggers fail.